Pelle group: 23 November 1944 attack

 The 23 November 1944 sabotage attack resulted in the blowing up of 6 ships, one crane, two drydocks—at two ship yards (Nylands Verksted and Akers Mekaniske Verksted).

 The explosions were preceded by two tons of dynamite being smuggled from Sollihøgda into Oslo, after the dynamite was stolen by Leif Kjemperud and others.
-(Responsibility for the smuggling, was had by a subdivision of the Pelle Group—the Ullevål Hageby Gang.
+(The smuggling was carried out by subdivision of the Pelle Group—the Ullevål Hageby Gang.
 Sverre Kokkin and others bicycled, with dynamite, from Hønefoss to Oslo.
 Dynamite was also transported to Oslo by lorry, hidden in potato sacks.

 "When the lorry was stopped at check point, they only saw potatoes.
 During transfer and reloading, one of the sacks opened" and dynamite spilled onto the sidewalk, and the driver did not know what he had been a part of.)
 The dynamite was stored at Kampen, Oslo by a different subdivision of the group.
 Shipyard employees smuggled the dynamite into their workplace, where it was stored under one of the "boats".

 At the shipyard, workers and foremen brought the explosives onto the ship, in pockets, lunch boxes and tool boxes.